MetaTunes/FieldtypeMeasurement/readme.md

 * *valueAsAll(?int $decimals = null, ?bool $round = true)*: Returns an array of all conversion values for compatible units.
 * *valueAsSelectable(?int $decimals = null, ?bool $round = true)*: Returns an array of all conversion values for selectable units.
 * *valueAsMany(array $units, ?int $decimals = null, ?bool $round = true)*: Returns an array of all conversion values for units in the specified array.
 * *convertFrom($value, ?string $unit = null])*: Sets the magnitude to the value, converting from the specified compatible unit (if given) to the current unit of the measurement object.
+This method updates the current object.
 * *convertTo(string $unit, ?int $decimals = null, ?bool $round = true)*: Converts the object to one with the specified unit, carrying out the relevant conversion of the magnitude.
 Note that if the specified unit is not in the selectable options list, then blank will be displayed as an option; changing the field setup details to include the relevant option will cause it to display.
+This method updates the current object.
 * *add(Measurement $measurement2, ?string $unit = null)*: Add measurement2 to this measurement.
 The result is a new measurement object with the magnitude equal to the sum; the unit will be as specified by $unit, if present, otherwise it will be the unit of this measurement.
 * *subtract(Measurement $measurement2, ?string $unit = null)*: Subtract measurement2 from this measurement.
 The result is a new measurement object with the magnitude equal to the difference; the unit will be as specified by $unit, if present, otherwise it will be the unit of this measurement.
 * *getUnits(?string $unit = null)*: Get all the compatible units for $unit.
 If $unit is null, this is all the compatible units for the current unit of the measurement object.